meatspaces/meatspace-chat/README.md

 ## Mute feature

 If you mute a user then you won't see any new posts from them at that machine and IP.
-There is an unmut button below the meatcube logo on the page.
+There is an unmute button below the meatcube logo on the page.

 ## Native apps (iOS/Android) or Non-web clients